ibm-cloud-docs/appid/at-events.md

 Check out the following table for a list of the events that are sent to {{site.data.keyword.at_short}}.

-Some of the action names were changed as part of an alignment to new guidelines.[{{site.data.keyword.cloud_notm}} Learn more. ](https://cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-event#action_field).
+Some of the action names were changed as part of an alignment to new guidelines.[Learn more](https://cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-event#action_field).
 {: important}

 <table>